- Anniesland Campus

 You will be in contact as per the following stages:

-Once you have accepted your offer, you will be invited to a further session in June where you will be given additional information about your course.
-It is essential that you attend this.
+- Once you have accepted your offer, you will be invited to a warmup session in June 2023 where you will be given additional information about your course, timetable etc. It is essential that you attend this.